 Energy Deregulation in Ohio is designed to lower consumer prices by increasing competition.
 In short, Ohio natural gas suppliers now compete for your business, and they do this through various pricing and incentive plans.

 What is a natural gas supplier?

 Natural gas suppliers buy natural gas on the wholesale market and deliver the gas to a local Utility.
 The Utility then distributes the gas to its customers.
-In more concrete terms, Quake Energy buys gas and delivers it to Dominion East Ohio and Columbia Gas of Ohio.
+In more concrete terms, Quake Energy buys gas and delivers it to Dominion Energy Ohio and Columbia Gas of Ohio.
 These Utilities then distribute the gas to their customers’ homes and businesses.

 What is a variable rate?